novax-exchange/.github/role/README.md

 - An opportunity to work in a dynamic and fast-paced startup environment.
 - Hands-on experience with cutting-edge blockchain technologies.
 - Mentorship and career development opportunities, including access to industry conferences and training programs.
-- Competitive stipend including project bonus and employee options
+- Competitive stipend including project bonus, overtime pay and even employee options
 - Flexible working hours and a supportive team.
 - A commitment to diversity and inclusion, encouraging candidates from diverse backgrounds to apply.